$k$-means as a variational EM approximation of Gaussian mixture models: Conclusion

-As for clustering in general, $k$-means also remains of interest in the probabilistic Machine Learning community, and notably in the field of non-parametric approaches. \citet[][]{WellingKurihara2006} suggested `Bayesian $k$-means', for instance, and used variational Bayesian approximations in order to obtain $k$-means-like running time behavior for model selection.
-Later on, \citet[][]{KulisJordan2011} also used a Bayesian treatment, and combined it with the relation of $k$-means to GMMs obtained in the limit of zero variances (see Sec.\,1).
-In this way they derived new `hard assignment' algorithms based on a Gibbs sampler used within a non-parametric approach.
-Also more generally, the limit to zero cluster variance remained the most well known relation between $k$-means and GMMs.
-From the probabilistic point of view, this limit is unsatisfactory, however, as the likelihood of data points under a GMM with ($\sigma^2\rightarrow{}0$) also approaches zero.
+More generally, $k$-means is usually not directly integrated into probabilistic frameworks as} the limit to zero cluster variance remained the most well known relation between $k$-means and GMMs.
+From the probabilistic point of view, this limit is unsatisfactory, however, as the likelihood of data points under a GMM with $\sigma^2\rightarrow{}0$ also approaches zero.
 Truncated approaches (which allow for a $k$-means/GMM relation with finite variances $\sigma^2>0$) are novel compared to standard variational approaches which assume a-posteriori independence \citep[e.g.][]{SaulEtAl1996,Jaakkola2001}.
-Truncated EM approaches \citep[][]{LuckeEggert2010,SheikhEtAl2014,Lucke2016} aim at scalable and accurate approximations without assuming a-posteriori independence; a goal they share with many later approaches \citep[e.g.][]{RezendeMohamed2015,SalismansEtAl2015,KucukelbirEtAl2016}.
-Truncated EM is a natural variational approximation for $k$-means-like algorithms, and is here not only related but becomes, indeed, identical to standard $k$-means.\\[3mm]
+Truncated EM approaches \citep[][]{LuckeEggert2010,SheikhEtAl2014,Lucke2018} aim at scalable and accurate approximations without assuming a-posteriori independence; a goal they share with many later approaches \citep[e.g.][]{MnihGregor2014,RezendeMohamed2015,SalismansEtAl2015,KucukelbirEtAl2016}.
+Truncated EM is a natural variational approximation for $k$-means-like algorithms, and is here not only related but becomes, indeed, identical to standard $k$-means.